klevdiamanti/MS_targeted/MS_targeted_output.md

   - Platform: the platform in which the current metabolite was detected (GCMS, LCMS or MIXED)
   - Charge: the charge mode of the platform in which the current metabolite was detected (positive or negative for LCMS, or none for GCMS or MIXED)
 - statistics for the current metabolite
   - Depending on the number of unique decisions chosen for the pipeline to run on there will be pairs of fold-changes and p-values for the current metabolite.
-In case of two distinct dicisions there will be only one pair named AvBr and AvBp.
-A is the initial of one of the distinct decisions and B the initial of the other one.
-The v in the middle stands for versus and the final r or p imply fold-change or p-value, respectively.
+In case of two distinct dicisions there will be only one pair named AtoBfc and AtoBpv.
+A is the initial letter of one of the distinct decisions and B the initial letter of the other one.
+The to implies the transition from one decision to the other one, and the final fc or pv imply fold-change or p-value, respectively.
+In case of three decisions, three pair-wise comparisons will be performed, hence there will be: AtoBfc and AtoBpv, AtoCfc and AtoCpv, and BtoCfc and BtoCpv.
 - public database and local identifiers for the current metabolite
   - CAS: CAS id of the current metabolite
   - HMDB: Human Metabolome Database id of the current metabolite